Skip to content

 See Search & Discovery → Saved searches for the saved-search side.

 Collection URLs are stable: https://your-instance/collections/<id>.
-Once you’ve published a collection (visibility set to public or restricted with the right people on the access list), anyone with the URL who has permission can open it.
-The collection page renders the same for editors and viewers — viewers just don’t see the Edit menu.
+Anyone who can browse collections can open the URL; the collection page renders the same for editors and viewers — viewers just don’t see the Edit menu.
+Which member datasets each viewer sees still depends on the per-dataset visibility (RBAC), as described above.

 • Naming — short collection names render better in the sidebar.
 Aim for 2-4 words.